santogioia-scandit/data-capture-documentation/docs/sdks/ios/barcode-capture/configure-barcode-symbologies.md

 sidebar_position: 3
 pagination_next: null
 framework: ios
-tags: [ios]
 keywords:
   - ios
 ---

 # Configure Barcode Symbologies

-In this guide you will learn how to configure a barcode based capture mode ([`SDCBarcodeCapture`](https://docs.scandit.com/data-capture-sdk/ios/barcode-capture/api/barcode-capture.html#class-scandit.datacapture.barcode.BarcodeCapture) and [`SDCBarcodeTracking`](https://docs.scandit.com/data-capture-sdk/ios/barcode-capture/api/barcode-tracking.html#class-scandit.datacapture.barcode.tracking.BarcodeTracking)) to read the barcodes that you need it to read.
+In this guide you will learn how to configure a barcode based capture mode ([`SDCBarcodeCapture`](https://docs.scandit.com/data-capture-sdk/ios/barcode-capture/api/barcode-capture.html#class-scandit.datacapture.barcode.BarcodeCapture) and [`SDCBarcodeBatch`](https://docs.scandit.com/data-capture-sdk/ios/barcode-capture/api/barcode-batch.html#class-scandit.datacapture.barcode.batch.BarcodeBatch)) to read the barcodes that you need it to read.

 ## Enable the Symbologies You Want to Read

 The type of a barcode is referred to as its symbology, for example a QR Code or Code 128.
 To enable scanning of a particular barcode, its symbology must be enabled.
 This is done through calling [`SDCBarcodeCaptureSettings.setSymbology:enabled:`](https://docs.scandit.com/data-capture-sdk/ios/barcode-capture/api/barcode-capture-settings.html#method-scandit.datacapture.barcode.BarcodeCaptureSettings.EnableSymbology) on the [`SDCBarcodeCaptureSettings`](https://docs.scandit.com/data-capture-sdk/ios/barcode-capture/api/barcode-capture-settings.html#class-scandit.datacapture.barcode.BarcodeCaptureSettings) and then applying the settings to the [barcode capture](https://docs.scandit.com/data-capture-sdk/ios/barcode-capture/api/barcode-capture.html#class-scandit.datacapture.barcode.BarcodeCapture) instance.

-Similarly, for barcode tracking (MatrixScan), the barcode’s symbology must be enabled by calling [`SDCBarcodeTrackingSettings.setSymbology:enabled:`](https://docs.scandit.com/data-capture-sdk/ios/barcode-capture/api/barcode-tracking-settings.html#method-scandit.datacapture.barcode.tracking.BarcodeTrackingSettings.EnableSymbology) on the [`SDCBarcodeTrackingSettings`](https://docs.scandit.com/data-capture-sdk/ios/barcode-capture/api/barcode-tracking-settings.html#class-scandit.datacapture.barcode.tracking.BarcodeTrackingSettings) and then applying the settings to the [barcode tracking](https://docs.scandit.com/data-capture-sdk/ios/barcode-capture/api/barcode-tracking.html#class-scandit.datacapture.barcode.tracking.BarcodeTracking) instance.
+Similarly, for barcode tracking (MatrixScan), the barcode’s symbology must be enabled by calling [`SDCBarcodeBatchSettings.setSymbology:enabled:`](https://docs.scandit.com/data-capture-sdk/ios/barcode-capture/api/barcode-batch-settings.html#method-scandit.datacapture.barcode.batch.BarcodeBatchSettings.EnableSymbology) on the [`SDCBarcodeBatchSettings`](https://docs.scandit.com/data-capture-sdk/ios/barcode-capture/api/barcode-batch-settings.html#class-scandit.datacapture.barcode.batch.BarcodeBatchSettings) and then applying the settings to the [barcode tracking](https://docs.scandit.com/data-capture-sdk/ios/barcode-capture/api/barcode-batch.html#class-scandit.datacapture.barcode.batch.BarcodeBatch) instance.

 The following code shows you how to enable scanning Code 128 codes for barcode capture: